robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/sets-exercises.md

 **b)** $\{0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12 \}$
 **c)** $\{0, 1, 4, 9, 16, 25, 36, 49, 64, 81 \}$
 **d)** $\emptyset$

+### 3
+For each of these pairs of sets, determine whether the first is a subset of the second, the second is a subset of the first, or neither is a subset of the other.
+**a)** the set of airline flights from NewYork to New Delhi, the set of nonstop airline flights from New York to New Delhi
+**b)** the set of people who speak English, the set of people who speak Chinese
+**c)** the set of flying squirrels, the set of living creatures that can fly
+#### Solution